pwjablonski/word-up/README.md

 # Word Up

 ## About
-Word Up allows you to creat crossword puzzles!
+Word Up allows you to create crossword puzzles!
 Go to https://word-up.web.app/ to play!

-Upload any .puz file to get start then click the Share button to send an inviation code to your friends!

 Happy Constructing!